wp-plugins/dofollow-case-by-case/readme.txt

 == Upgrade Notice ==

-= 2.4 =
+= 2.5 =
-Upload of missing images from administration layout.
+Change of function name: "pagination" to "pagination_limit" to prevent conflicts with some themes.

 == Contact ==